 How much tax credit you get is initially based on your current circumstances and your income during the previous tax year.

-So, people applying in 2016-17 for the first time will use their current family circumstances, but the income they received between 6 April 2015 and 5 April 2016.
+So, people applying in 2016-17 for the first time will use their current family circumstances, but based on the income they received between 6 April 2015 and 5 April 2016.

 Tax credits if you have children

-If you have one child you may be eligible for some tax credits if your household income for tax credits purposes is less than £26,200 a year before tax, or £32,900 if you have two children or more.
+If you have one child, you may be eligible for some tax credits, as long as your household income for tax credit purposes is less than £26,200 a year before tax.
+If you have two or more children, this figure is £32,900.
 Childcare expenditure may entitle you to tax credit if your income is higher than this.

 Tax credits if you don't have children

-If you don't have children, you may be eligible for tax credits if your income is around £13,250 or less before tax if you are single and work at least 30 hours a week.
+If you don't have children, you may be eligible for tax credits, as long as your income is around £13,250 or less before tax, and you are single and work at least 30 hours a week.
 If you are part of a couple and work at least 30 hours a week, the income threshold for both people is £18,023 a year before tax.

-If you are a disabled worker you might still qualify for working tax credit even if you earn more than this.
+If you're a disabled worker, you might still qualify for working tax credit even if you earn more than the threshold.